Aimeedeer/coconut-report/content/resume.md

 I build blockchain projects in Rust and I have been running [Rust in Blockchain][rib] since 2019.
-For years earlier, I build developer communities globally for the software and people I love.
+Previously, I built developer communities for the software and people I love.

 ## Skills